MicrosoftDocs/appcenter-docs/docs/test-cloud/appium/preparing-for-upload.md

 1. Generate an App Center Test upload command using the instructions at [starting a test run](~/test-cloud/starting-a-test-run.md).
 2. Pack your test classes and all dependencies into the `target/upload` folder:
    ```shell
    mvn -DskipTests -P prepare-for-upload package
    ```

-3. Perform upload:
+3. Run the upload command:
    ```shell
    appcenter test run appium --app "APP_ID" --devices "DEVICE_SET_ID" --app-path PATH_TO_FILE.apk  --test-series "master" --locale "en_US" --build-dir target/upload
    ```

 ## 4. Performance Troubleshooting

-Tests on devices in the AppCenter may execute slightly slower than on a local device under certain circumstances.
-Normally, this slower execution is outweighed by the fact that you have many more devices available and the ability to parallelize test runs.
+Tests on devices in the AppCenter may execute slightly slower than on a local device.
+Normally, slower execution is outweighed by having many more devices available and the ability to parallelize test runs.

 There are two main sources of slower test runs: re-signing and reinstallation.